yoheikikuta/resume/README.md

 </p>

 ## Summary
-- Expert at machine learning, 4+ years experience in both research and practical application
+- Expert at machine learning, 5+ years experience in both research and practical application
-- Solved data analysis problems for business purpose: image recognition, recommendation, text analysis, and so forth
+- Solved machine learning/data analysis problems for business purposes: image recognition, recommendation, natural language processing, and so forth
-- Published achademic papers about deep learning and recommendation
+- Published academic papers about deep learning and recommendation
 - Made many external presentations about machine learning
 - Contributed article to NikkeiBP and JSAI, and wrote book for beginners of machine learning
 - Core competencies: Machine learning theory and implementation, image analysis, recommendation, Python, R